 Now this model above is probably the rarest of the bunch and this guitar now resides at the Ikebe Gakki Live Music Bar in Tokyo, Japan.
 This four pickup model is just not seen much anymore.
 In fact, I’ve only seen two of these and I bought them both!
 Back in the day I just couldn’t help myself!
 But anything with four pickups was just so cool to my eyes… kind of like a work of extreme art.
 Anyway, the owner before me used this guitar in a surf band and then I did the same thing when I bought it.
 Fujigen always used good wood for the bodies and necks, but the frets were really flat and tiny and these usually need some work to get them playing properly.
 A re-fret does wonders for these guitars!
 Also notice how these guitars were only available in sunburst?
 There might have been other colors, but I’ve never seen any.

 After talking with the folks at Fujigen, the idea for a built-in fuzz came from someone within the Imperial company here in the states.
 The circuit was based loosely off the Gibson Maestro fuzz that was used famously by Keith Richards and the Rolling Stones on the song “Satisfaction.”
-There weren’t many other fuzz circuits at the time, and this is one of those buzzy, trebly sounds that really works for raw, garage-type music.
+There weren’t many other fuzz circuits at the time, and this is one of those buzzy, trebly sounds that really works for raw, garage-type music… or of course a dirty boost.

 The circuit was designed and built by Toshihide Ushimaru, who actually still works at Fujigen!!!
 He started working for Fujigen in the mid 1960s and is really an electronics genius.
 The simple circuit operated on a AA battery accessed from a plate on the back of the guitar.
 Ushimaru san is very typical of the people and employees I met in Japan… just super nice, gracious, and humble.
 These guys never fully realized their contribution to guitar history and always seemed genuinely surprised by my interests.
 But really I feel it’s time to introduce their efforts to the guitar playing public.
 Hell, if I don’t write about these folks then no one else will!

 Toshihide Ushimaru also developed other electronics during this time, and the Yokouchi family has many of these old projects stored away in the attic of the Yokouchi family home.
-Fujigen actually produced some fuzz and reverb units during this same time, but the poor quality of the Japanese transistors of the time kept them from mass producing any of these units.
+Fujigen produced some other fuzz and reverb units, but the poor quality of the Japanese transistors of the time kept them from mass producing any of these units.

 Check out all the demos below for an idea of the 1960s “Fujigen sound,” and be sure to listen to the fuzz sounds of the two pickup guitar.
 These guitars weren’t really built in large numbers, but were distributed throughout the USA and can be found occasionally here and there.